LucasJEstevez/CS3300-Semester-Project/README.md

 6. Any user may navigate to the About page, which explains what the service is and why it exists; also includes links to more information on the service.<br>
 7. Any user may navigate to the Contact Us page, which has a link to our GitHub along with an email users may reach out to with questions<br>
 8. Any user may navigate to the Terms page, which details/links the licenses used by the service and by MarketCheck (to use their API)<br>
+9. Logged-in users may navigate to the Sell page, which allows users with accounts to input a car's information for it to become an available car on the Buy page of the site.<br>
+10. Logged-in users may navigate to the Saved Cars page, which displays a list of cars the logged user's saved cars (which they saved from the Buy page)<br>

 <br><br>
 # Features